 The lemon essential oil may play a modulatory role in the treatment of neurodegenerative diseases because this oil contains a phenolic compound that interrupts cellular oxidative processes in the central nervous system (CNS) (27).

 The lemon essential oil may be very useful to inhibit mold growth and aflatoxin production.
 Thus this oil suppression of mold growth (Aspergillus parasiticus) and toxin formation (28).

 Lemon oil contains gamma-terpinene, which therefore slows down the oxidation of low-density lipoprotein oxidation and lipid peroxidation and prevents erythrocyte deformation and aortic intimal proliferation (29).
 Thus lemon essential oil lower cholesterol level which further lowers the risk for atherosclerosis (30).

 Lemon essential oil inhalation has a wonderful effect on reducing pain (31).

-Lemon peel oil (LPO) is considered to be a viable alternative fuel for diesel engine applications due to its wider availability, renewable nature, the easy extraction process, almost equivalent calorific value as neat diesel, and low viscosity (32).
+Lemon peel oil (LPO) is considered to be a viable alternative fuel for diesel engine applications due to its wider availability, renewable nature, easy extraction process, almost equivalent calorific value as neat diesel, and low viscosity (32).

-Side effect of Lemon essential oil
+The side effect of Lemon essential oil